Initiation of Risk Assessments for Chemicals in Drinking Water (2010)

 D. Initiation of risk assessments

 Risk assessment is being initiated for the following chemicals for which PHGs have already been released, but are being updated after prioritization on the basis of availability of new data, concern about environmental exposures, and potential significance as drinking water contaminants:

-A brief description of these chemicals is provided in the document available for download.
-This announcement solicits the submission of pertinent information on these contaminants that could assist our office in preparing or updating the risk assessment and deriving a PHG.
+A brief description of these chemicals is provided below.
+This announcement solicits the submission of pertinent information on these contaminants that could assist our office in updating the risk assessment and deriving a revised PHG.